Professor Thea Pitman

 More recently I have developed my research to focus on Indigenous appropriations of new media technologies.
 With the support of a British Academy/Leverhulme Small Research Grant, I have worked as both researcher and international curator for the AEI - Arte Eletrônica Indígena project, run by the Brazilian NGO Thydêwá (dir.
 Sebastián Gerlic).
 As part of my curatorial contribution to the project, I organised three exhibitions: Digital Natives, Leeds International Festival, 2018; and special exhibits at the British Academy Summer Showcase 2019, and at the Ars Electronica Festival 2019.
 In conjunction with the Ars Electronica Festival we were also awarded an Honorable Mention in the European Commission-sponsored Science, Technology and Arts (ST+ARTS) Prize 2019.
 The results of this research are reported in a short video entitled Occupy MAM! (co-directed with Sebastián Gerlic) as well as the monograph Decolonising the Museum: The Curation of Indigenous Contemporary Art in Brazil (Tamesis, 2021).

-As a follow-up to work on the AEI project, I enabled the Origem photography project in early 2019, with the support of Dr Paulo Pepe.
-This was led by the artists Antônio Vital Neto Pankararu and Laryssa Machada and focused on the representation of LGBTQI+ subjectivities in the Pankararu and Tupinambá de Olivença Indigenous communities.
-Although delayed by the pandemic, this will now be exhibited in a major exhibition focusing on the representation of Black and Indigenous gender and sexuality at the Sainsbury Centre for Visual Art in Norwich in Spring 2024.
+As a follow-up to work on the AEI project, I enabled the ORIGEM photography project in early 2019.
+This was led by the artists Antônio Vital Neto Pankararu and Laryssa Machada and focused on the representation of LGBTQIA+ subjectivities in the Pankararu and Tupinambá de Olivença Indigenous communities.
+Although delayed by the pandemic, the results of this project were exhibited as part of the Bolivia Digital Art Fair in Cochabamba (2022) and, more recently, as part of the ‘Liquid Gender’ exhibition focusing on the representation of Black and Indigenous gender and sexuality at the Sainsbury Centre for Visual Arts in Norwich (2024).

 I also previously collaborated with Thydêwá and the Colombian communication-action initiative Pueblos en Camino, as well as colleagues at the Universidade Federal do Rio de Janeiro and the Universidad Autónoma de Occidente, Cali, on an AHRC/GCRF-funded Research Network that I led entitled ‘Sumak Kawsay and the Sustainable Development Agenda: Critical Debates and Creative Responses from a Latin American Indigenous Perspective’ (2018–19).
 This project explored the intersection between Indigenous understandings of “good living” and questions of sustainability in Brazil and Colombia.
 Preliminary findings have been published in two dossiers in the journals Revista Periferias and Lugar Comum.